-A student must fulfill academic requirements prior to progressing to the next session of the program.
+A student must fulfill academic requirements prior to progressing to the next term of the program.

-- A. End of each session (didactic phase) A student must complete all coursework with a passing grade of 73% or as specified in the syllabus. - B. End of session 1 (didactic phase) A student must maintain a GPA of 2.5. - C. End of session 2 thru 7 (didactic/clinical phase) A student must maintain a GPA of 3.0. - D. End of didactic phase A student must be in good academic and professional standing as defined by the university.
-If a student is not in good academic standing, they may not be able to progress to the clinical phase session 5 thru 7.
-A student on probationary status may be permitted to continue to the clinical phase of education in accordance with the recommendations and requirements of the program director. - E. End of clinical phase A student must pass and complete all clinical coursework and a summative examination prior to the conclusion of their clinical year and program completion.
-Students who do not pass the summative examination will be referred to the P&A Committee and may be required to repeat the examination and/or be delayed in graduation from the program until further review by the P&A Committee.
+A. End of each term (didactic phase) - A student must complete all coursework with a passing grade of 73% or as specified in the syllabus.

+- B. End of term 1 (didactic phase) A student must maintain a GPA of 2.5. - C. End of term 2 thru 7 (didactic/clinical phase) A student must maintain a GPA of 3.0. - D. End of didactic phase A student must be in good academic and professional standing as defined by the university and the Program.
+If a student is not in good academic standing, they may not be able to progress to the clinical phase term 5 thru 7.
+A student on probationary status may be permitted to continue to the clinical phase of education in accordance with the recommendations and requirements of the Program Director. - E. End of clinical phase A student must pass and complete all clinical coursework and a summative evaluation prior to the conclusion of their clinical year and program completion.
+Students who do not pass the summative evaluation will be referred to the P&A Committee and may be required to repeat the evaluation and/or be delayed in graduation from the program until further review by the P&A Committee.